solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 > **THE DISTANCE IS THE ACCUMULATED SPEED.**

-Try to intuitively understand this in mind, then problems will be solved.
+Try to intuitively understand this in mind, then problems will be solved easily.

 **Strategy**:
 - Imagine the `Rate function graph`.